-Although her initial vision was to assist military veterans, during the feasibility study it quickly became evident that another community of service professionals, First Responders, had little to no mental health support programs available, specifically, those which focused on prevention and early intervention.
-The decision was not made lightly, but it became clear that the feasibility study needed to focus on First Responders alone.
+Although the initial vision was to assist military veterans dealing with symptoms of Post-Traumatic Stress Disorder (PTSD), during the feasibility study it quickly became evident that another community of service professionals, First Responders, had little to no mental health support programs available, specifically, those which focused on prevention and early intervention.
+The decision was not made lightly, but it became clear that the focus needed to be on First Responders alone.

-The term "First Responders," refers to emergency response professionals, e.g., law enforcement officers (city police and county deputy sheriffs), city and county fire fighters, emergency medical technicians (EMTs), paramedics, dispatchers, and others who find themselves on the front lines of public safety.
-In these professions, many are involved in "critical incidents” as an accepted part of the job.
+The term "First Responders," refers to emergency response professionals, e.g., law enforcement officers (city police and county deputy sheriffs), city and county fire fighters, emergency medical technicians (EMTs), paramedics, dispatchers, detentions/corrections officers, park rangers, and other city, county, state, and federal employees who find themselves on the front lines of public safety.
+In these professions, many are subjected to "critical incidents” as an accepted part of the job.
 “Critical incidents,” as defined by the federal Occupational Safety and Health Administration (OSHA) reads: A highly stressful situation.
 Simply put, a critical incident is a traumatic event (or perceived life-threatening experience) that has sufficient power to overwhelm an individual's ability to cope.

 Stigma and denial are issues that tend to dissuade First Responders from seeking mental health assistance.
-This may be due to the well-documented fear of labeling and ridicule, especially within the “hero” professions, that prevent sufferers to seek help.
+This may be due to the well-documented anticipation of labeling and ridicule, especially within the “hero” professions, that prevent sufferers to seek help.
 Choice of profession does not make one infallible.
-Our program embraced the humanity of First Responders and offered innovative skills training and psychoeducation throughout the retreat.
+The PSPR program embraces the humanity of First Responders and offers innovative skills training and psychoeducation throughout the retreat.

 This website is not monitored.
 This material is provided for informational purposes only.
 The information contained here is in no way meant to diagnose, treat, cure, or prevent any condition, mental or physical, or take the place of qualified professional medical or psychiatric care.
 Please consult your doctor before beginning any new course of treatment, primary or complementary.
 Please use caution when using any new form of treatment.